 The UNSC has been unable to enforce compliance with its resolutions, with bitter divisions over Syria evident amongst the permanent members.
 Despite the current political impasse, Russia, United States, Iran, Turkey and Saudi Arabia remain essential to any potential negotiated settlement of the conflict.

 The government of Syria has not only manifestly failed to uphold its Responsibility to Protect, it bears primary responsibility for the ongoing commission of mass atrocity crimes.

 Following the outbreak of violence during March 2011, the international community responded by censuring the Syrian government for its widespread violations of human rights.
 The CoI, former UN Secretary-General Ban Ki-moon and the UN High Commissioner for Human Rights have all called for the situation in Syria to be referred to the International Criminal Court.

+On 21 December the UN General Assembly voted to establish an International, Impartial and Independent Mechanism (IIIM) to assist in the investigation and prosecution of perpetrators of atrocities in Syria.
 The UN Human Rights Council has adopted 22 resolutions condemning atrocities in Syria.
 The latest, adopted on 23 June, called upon all member states to actively support the IIIM.
-The resolution also demands the Syrian authorities meet their responsibility to protect the population.
+The resolution also demands the Syrian authorities uphold their responsibility to protect the population.

 UN member states should fully cooperate with the IIIM and facilitate its work through the provision of voluntary funding.
 The IIIM should be incorporated into the UN's regular budget.